ihmeuw/vivarium_research/docs/source/models/causes/neonatal/neonatal_encephalopathy.rst

         is determined in the
         intrapartum step of the :ref:`pregnancy model
         <other_models_pregnancy_closed_cohort_mncnh>`)
-    * - neonate didn't die of encephalopathy
+    * - neonate did not die of encephalopathy
-      - The child simulant survived for the first 28 days of life
+      - The child simulant did not die of encephalopathy within the first 28 days of life
     * - neonate died of encephalopathy
-      - The child simulant died within the first 28 days of life
+      - The child simulant died of encephalopathy within the first 28 days of life

 .. list-table:: Transition Probability Definitions
     :widths: 1 5 20